Stock market: Dow Jones falls as banking sector concerns persist - ExBulletin

 Shares of Credit Suisse fell about 9% amid talk of a possible takeover.

-Also on Friday morning, the parent company of failed Silicon Valley Bank filed for Chapter 11 bankruptcy.
-Trading in SVB Financial Group shares halted on Thursday.
+Also on Friday morning, the parent company of the bankrupt Silicon Valley Bank filed for Chapter 11 bankruptcy.
+Trading in SVB Financial Group shares was halted on Thursday.

 RELATED: Should I Take My Money Out of the Bank?
 What you need to know about bank failures